canonical/Ubuntu-Sans-Mono-fonts/out/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+	- Hyphen
+	- uni1FA8.alt
-	- uni1F89.alt
+	- uni1FFC.alt
-	- Guillemotright
+	- uni1FCC.alt
-	- uni1F9D.alt
+	- Backslash
-	- i.locl
+	- Braceright
-	- uni1F9B.alt
+	- ampersand.001
-	- uni1F9F.alt
+	- uni043F.locl.ita
 	- At
-	- Guillemotleft
-	- uni0442.locl.ita
-	- kgreenlandic.case
+	- uni1FAB.alt
 	- And 52 more.

 Use -F or --full-lists to disable shortening of long lists.